Rezwan66/travel-buddy-io-client/README.md

 npm run dev
 ```

+### Updated Features

+- Added group hover animation for all service cards.
+- Changed grid layout to show more cards on large devices for the all services page.

 ### Features & Functionalities

 - Discover all our services in the `Homepage` and click on the _view details_ button to view a specific service, or click the _show all_ button to browse all our services.